Hi-Fi/acr-agent-pool/README.md

 ## Directories

+### autoscaling-function

+Sample Azure function that can scale the agent pool according needs.
+Note that as Azure doesn't expose metrics related to pool queue status of event related to those, function has to run as scheduled and check status self.

 ### Docker

 Sample Dockerfile to trigger run towards agent pool.
 Triggering can be done with command (in `docker` directory):